Board Role Best Practices

 One of Touchdown’s corporate partners asked us how corporate venture units typically approach board governance, and we noticed a lack of data to demonstrate the best practices in the industry.
-So we decided to conduct a survey to collect first-hand information about whether corporate venture professionals typically serve on portfolio company boards and how those decisions are made.
+So we conducted a survey to collect first-hand information about how corporate venture professionals staff portfolio company boards and how those decisions are made.
 The corporations in our survey actively interact with their portfolio companies, with 100% of respondents serving as either directors or observers.
-Further, respondents typically choose investment professionals to serve in governance roles, citing experience serving as board members as the most important factor in the staffing decision.

-Board representatives have a powerful influence on how startups perform, and it’s essential for directors to conduct themselves responsibly, as our friend Lisa Suennen details in her interview with Joe Mandato.
+Board representatives have a powerful influence on how startups perform, and it’s essential for directors to conduct themselves responsibly, as venture capitalist Lisa Suennen details in her interview with Joe Mandato.
 Investors serving on portfolio company boards, either as directors or observers, receive privileged information about what’s happening at the company, although that information may not always show the whole picture.
 A board role also provides an opportunity to influence the management team by providing constructive feedback on strategic decisions, questioning the team’s assumptions, and identifying ways investors’ networks can help the company with its business.
-A board representative from a corporate investor can additionally provide insight and assistance with commercial deals, as our co-founder Scott Lenet explains in one of our first posts on Risky Business.
+A board representative from a corporate investor can additionally provide insight and assistance with commercial deals, as our co-founder Scott Lenet explains.

 We developed a 15 question survey and distributed it on Survey Monkey from November 2017 to February 2018.
 We also collected responses at the Global Corporate Venturing Innovation Summit in Monterey, CA in January 2018.
 The survey focused on (1) whether (and how often) the corporation pursues a director or observer role, (2) what types of individuals serve in those roles for the corporation, and (3) what factors affect who fills those roles.